 {368}

 His own presence in Christ that which shall be the reflex of itself, according to its eternal purpose.
-For the church in the thoughts of God (and, J may add, in its life *in the Word),* is before the world in which it is displayed.
+For the church in the thoughts of God (and, I may add, in its life *in the Word*), is before the world in which it is displayed.
 Here, it is His nature.
 We are chosen in Christ before the foundation of the world, that we should be holy and without blame before Him in love.
 God is holy, God is love, and in His ways, when He acts, blameless.
 Then there is relationship in Christ, and His is that of Son.
 Hence in Him we are predestinated to the adoption of children to God Himself, according to His good pleasure, the delight and goodness of His will.
 This is relationship.
 He is the Father of our Lord Jesus Christ, as well as God.
 This is the glory of His grace; His own thoughts and purposes, to the praise of which we are.
-He has shewn us grace in *the Beloved.* But in fact He finds us sinners.
+He has shewn us grace *in the Beloved*.
+But in fact He finds us sinners.
 He has to put sinners in this place.
 What a thought!
 Here His grace shines out in another way.
-In this same blessed one, Christ the Son, we have redemption through His blood, the forgiveness of sins&#8212;what we need, in order to enter into the place where we shall be to the praise of the glory of His grace&#8212;and this is according to the riches of His grace; for God is displayed in the glory of His grace, and need is met by the riches of grace.
+In this same blessed one, Christ the Son, we have redemption through His blood, the forgiveness of sins -- what we need, in order to enter into the place where we shall be to the praise of the glory of His grace -- and this is according to the riches of His grace; for God is displayed in the glory of His grace, and need is met by the riches of grace.

 Thus we are before God.
-What follows in the chapter is the inheritance which belongs to us through this same grace&#8212; what is under us.
-Into this I do not enter; only remarking, as I have elsewhere, that the Holy Ghost is the earnest of the inheritance, but not of God&#8217;s love.
+What follows in the chapter is the inheritance which belongs to us through this same grace -- what is under us.
+Into this I do not enter; only remarking, as I have elsewhere, that the Holy Ghost is the earnest of the inheritance, but not of God's love.
 This is shed abroad in our hearts by the Holy Ghost, which is given to us.
 These two relationships, of God and Father of our Lord Jesus Christ, will be found to unfold much blessing.
 They are of frequent occurrence in Scripture.